How to become

 University

-You'll normally need a foundation degree, higher national diploma or degree in a subject like:
+You could study for a foundation degree, higher national diploma or degree in a subject like:

 - spatial design (exhibitions)